 |Nikon D4« »||Y||mono||mono||-||-||micro||2.0||-||-||-||Nikon D4|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the D3 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the D3 was followed by the Nikon D4.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark II N vs Nikon D3

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II N or the Nikon D3 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.